prolego-team/pdd/README.md

 ## LLMs are Powerful Technologies with Unique Risks
 Traditional software development is notoriously challenging.
 Business logic must be embedded in arcane languages like C or Python to instruct computers on how to perform tasks.
 This code doesn’t generalize well, and even the smallest error can render a system useless.
 Over the past 50 years, we’ve developed methodologies, tools, and frameworks to make this process more efficient.
 Agile and Lean Startup methodologies help us avoid building products nobody wants, while frameworks like Ruby on Rails reduce the amount of code we need to write.

+### LLMs Massively Increase Developer Productivity - But at a Cost
 Generative AI, particularly through large language models (LLMs), offers a more efficient way to build software because it has knowledge of the world and can complete tasks with general direction.

 For example, I can instruct an LLM to “remove the comments from this Python script,” and it will do so flawlessly because it understands what a Python comment is.
 This is far more efficient than writing 20 lines of Python to search for ‘#’ and ‘//’ characters and carefully delete them without affecting the rest of the code.

 Generative AI will ultimately enable smaller teams to build more powerful software in less time.
-However, this power comes with a trade-off: LLMs are stochastic.
+However, this power comes with a trade-off: *LLMs are stochastic*.
 For any given task, an LLM may produce different results each time or even hallucinate—generating convincing responses that are incorrect.

+Table 1 highlights ways GenAI projects are different

 ## Key Differences Between Traditional Software and GenAI
 | Traditional software | GenAI |